Funniest first name I’ve heard in a while Wal-Mart Woman - Hilarious Wal-Mart Song

-I could have also called this “The first Wordpress plugin you should install when starting a new Wordpress blog”.
+I could have also called this “The first WordPress plugin you should install when starting a new WordPress blog”.

 So, today, I posted a new feature article on Candy Addict called Top 10 Grossest Candies.
 I hoped it would get some traffic and submitted it to a bunch of popular sites.
 I got linked from BoingBoing and Fark.com which sent a ton of traffic and this caused my CPU usage on my shared server to go over the limits.
 So, my possibly-new-readers’ first impression of the site is an error page.